 Usability as a runaround lens is quite excellent.
 Though the lens does have a rather lackluster minimum focus distance of 2.7 feet, it more than makes up for this by virtue of its impressively deep depth of field at smaller apertures.
 You won’t be using it to take product photos, but with the lens’ lovely focus scale it’s possible to set the camera’s aperture, set the focus distance, and accurately estimate your distance to subject.
 If we prescribe to the old adage “F/8 and be there,” shooting at F/8 allows us to capture in reasonably sharp detail any subject from infinity to five feet away.
 That’s a huge swathe of sharply focused stuff, perfect for creating street photos with unmatched depth and dimension.

 While we don’t typically match wide angle lenses with portraiture, after playing around with the 28mm M-Rokkor I’m inclined to think that should change.
-Because this 28mm lens (and many wide angle lenses) actually provide a unique take on the craft of capturing people in portrait.
+Because this 28mm lens (and many wide angle lenses) actually provides a unique take on the craft of capturing people.
 Sure, we don’t get the subject isolation or bokeh that so many photo geeks lust after, but what we do get is context.
 Wide angle lenses used for portraits place the subject squarely in a scene.
 They push the background away and can help to create a story.
 Yes, in portraits we want the viewer’s focus to be the subject, front and center, but why can’t we have something in the background that’s just as important?
 We don’t live in a vacuum in which everything is a bokehed-out smear of blurry color, so don’t shoot portraits as if we do.